Ryandaydev/apis-data-scientists-love/README.md

-# apis-data-scientists-love
+# Building APIs tha Data Scientists Will Love
-Code examples for prsentation
+This repository contains sample code for a presentation at a data meetup.